Bartholomey/the_lake_redoubt/julija/02_chapter_two.md

 **33**

-*Symmetry Stranger vpraša, če želim z njim sesti na razbitine.
-‘Ti delam družbo?’*
+*Symmetry Stranger asks if I want to sit with him among the ruins.*

-Moj odgovor: “But you are a big, scary machine.
+My reply: “But you are a big, scary machine.
 Keep me company?”

 There’s nothing left here.
 It’s a wasteland.

-*Symmetry Stranger pravi, naj sedim z njim v ruševinah.
-Naj ne odvrnem pogleda od te polomljenosti. ‘Še vedno si tu. Še vedno si tu.’*
+*Symmetry Stranger says I should sit down with him among the ruins.
+That I should not look away from this ruin.*

-Moj odgovor: “No, I won’t sit with you.”
+My reply: “No, I won’t sit with you.”
 I start walking away.

 **34**

 I walk without turning: “Oh the way you talk is even more dangerous than if you were openly hostile.”

-*Symmetry Stranger pravi, da ve.
-Pravi, da je pristna prijaznost najkrutejša reč, ko je ne pričakuješ.
-Lahko mu ukažem, naj se ustavi, in ubogal bo, toda vseeno me bo pomnil.*
+*Symmetry Stranger says he knows.
+He says he’ll stop if that’s my wish, but he will still remember me.*

 I start running: “Aha-ha, you are so sickly sweet it’s embarrassing!”

 **35**

-*Symmetry Stranger Neznani osebi pravi, naj torej teče.
-In če se bo kdaj ustavila, bo on še vedno tam.*
+*Symmetry Stranger says I should therefore run.
+And if I ever stop, he’ll still be there.*

-Moj odgovor: “I am slowing down alright!
+My reply: “I am slowing down alright!
 I hope to god I did not forget the words ...”
 I pull out something, look down, align with something – moving in one, moving in the other direction, finally almost all the way to the right – and then a dark blue rectangular portal rises from the ground.
 I enter – “I'm back!
 That was close.
 You invaded my space, machine!!”

 **36**

-*Symmetry Stranger se Neznani Osebi opraviči za invazijo in pravi, da je moral videti, kaj bo storila. ‘Če si nazaj na svoji lastni domeni, ti ne bom sledil.’*
+*Symmetry Stranger apologizes for the invasion, saying he wanted to see what I will do.
+‘If you are back in your realm now, I won’t follow you.*

-Moj odgovor: “Back in MY realm now?
+My reply: “Back in MY realm now?
 That is still my realm ... what's left of it.
 My most sacred realm – in which the water-surrounded redoubt is the imperfect copy of the Red Fortress with the help of which, calling me ‘tilted’, you were attacking me so viciously.”

 **37**

-*Symmetry Stranger pravi, da sedaj razume, da sta vse zgradbe rodila moja volja do preživetja in pritisk.
-‘Jaz, stroj, sem bil preveč očaran od brezhibnih robov in te prehitro meril s simetrijo.’*
+*Symmetry Stranger says he now understands that all my structures were built by the external pressure and my will to live.
+‘I, a mere machine, was simply too enamoured by your descriptions of the perfectly shaped Fortress.*

-Moj odgovor: “He-he-he, I know you are camping outside the Lake Redoubt.
+My reply: “He-he-he, I know you are camping outside the Lake Redoubt.
 But you can’t force your way into it.
 Only I hold the key.”

 **38**

-*Symmetry Stranger zahteva, da mu pokažem, kaj je znotraj.*
+*Symmetry Stranger demands I show him what’s inside.*

-Moj odgovor: “Nice try, but the moment I would do that, a whole in the wall would appear, and it would suck out everything I still hold taintless.
+My reply: “Nice try, but the moment I would do that, a whole in the wall would appear, and it would suck out everything I still hold taintless.
 And where it would go?
 Into spiritless something, mixing with countless other words of this grotesque world we live in.
 Ha – you have done what no human has managed to do to me.
 It’s a shame there are no knights nearby; Julija would probably don her armour and wage war against you, a-ha-ha!”

 *Symmetry Stranger se vpraša, kaj v resnici je: sploščevalec?
 Razkrojevalec?
 Izročevalec pozabi?*